Skip to content

 Reinsurers

 With as much as 45% of primary cyber insurance marketpremium ceded to reinsurers, we expect capacity constraints to continue impacting underlying market pricing alongside an evolving cyber threat landscape.
-(Re)insurers’ ability to generate capacity will be an important factor in 2022.
+(Re)insurers’ ability to generate capacity will be an important factor.

 We expect markets to seek support from outside the traditional rated capacity market via collateralized reinsurance and Insurance-Linked Securities (ILS) transactions with the capital markets.